Florida man executed for 1982 killing of abducted woman, in state's 10th execution of 2025

 Curtis Windom, 59, is set to become the 11th person executed in Florida on Aug.
 28. He was convicted of killing three people in the Orlando area in 1992.

 The last time a Florida prisoner on death row was granted clemency was in 1983, according to the DPIC.
-It was over Gov. Bob Graham's concerns of the inmate's possible innocence.
+It was over then-Gov. Bob Graham's concerns about the inmate's possible innocence.

-As of April 1, Florida has the second most number of death-row inmates with 278, according to the DPIC.
+As of April 1, Florida has the second-largest number of death-row inmates with 278, according to the DPIC.
 California is first with 585 death-row inmates.